sharetribe/ftw-daily/docs/customization-guide.md

 ## Technologies

 Depending on what you want to change in the template, various skills help in achieving your goal.
-Some of the basic customisations don't require specific coding skills, but many customisations become technically involved.
+Some of the basic customizations don't require specific coding skills, but many customisations become technically involved.
 We've tried to keep the technology setup as simple as possible, and frontend developers with experience in widely used tooling should feel comfortable right from the get-go.